 The Liberty University Human Resource office assists all international faculty, staff and students with specific needs that include: tax treaties, social security numbers, H1B/EB work visa, individual tax identification numbers and a variety of other international services.

-The International Office also provides many resources to international students and helps with F1 visa issues.
+The International Student Center also provides many resources to international students and helps with F1 visa issues.